saarthakpandit/HR_Analytics_Project/README.md

 # Project Brief
 This project aims to utilize data analytics techniques to derive insights and optimize HR processes within the organization.
 By leveraging data-driven approaches, the project seeks to enhance decision-making, improve employee satisfaction, retention, and overall organizational performance.

-# Goal of the Project
+# Goals of the Project
 1. Analyze historical HR data to identify trends, patterns, and correlations.

 2. Optimize recruitment processes by identifying key hiring metrics and strategies.